Proxing WebSockets and SPDY

 YARP enables proxying WebSocket and SPDY connections by default.
 This support works with both the direct forwarding and full pipeline approaches.

-WebSockets is a bidirectional streaming protocol built on HTTP/1.1.
+WebSockets is a bidirectional streaming protocol built on HTTP/1.1 and later adapted to HTTP/2.

 SPDY is the precursor to HTTP/2 and is commonly used in Kubernetes environments.